Browse hotels in Downtown Singapore on Agoda

 Slow down and explore the amazing Gardens By The Sea.

-All of this is extremely well interlinked via the affordable and comfortable SMRT, but on offer as well is a great bus network plus plenty of taxis for when you’re heading to one of the few spots not within a 10-minute walk of an MRT station.
+All of this is extremely well interlinked via Singapore’s affordable and comfortable SMRT, but on offer as well is a great bus network plus plenty of taxis for when you’re heading to one of the few spots not within a 10-minute walk of an MRT station.
 There’s no city that is quite as easy to get around as Singapore.

 Below we cover some of the main districts of interest to travellers, commencing in the backpacker and flashpacker favourite of Chinatown.

-lies on the fringe of Singapore’s central business district, they feel a century apart.
+lies on the fringe of Singapore’s central business district, it feels a century apart.
 Here glass skyscrapers are shrunk to three-storey shophouses, people recharge with herbal teas instead of Starbucks, and life goes by at a slower, if perhaps noisier, pace.
 Though the signs are in English, the voices ring out in Cantonese and Mandarin dialects.

 All decked out for Chinese New Year.

 Long before Sir Stamford Raffles arrived and designated it a Chinese enclave, the area southwest of the Singapore River had been settled by merchants and farmers from China.
 As the influx of Chinese immigrants continued, the new arrivals started businesses, established trade guilds and built temples to thank the gods for their safe arrival in this new country.
 As Chinatown grew it became overcrowded with residents sleeping in shifts in the small living quarters above the shophouses and the flourishing of secret societies, opium dens and brothels.
-For a glimpse into the lives of these early immigrants visit the Chinese Heritage Centre.
+For a glimpse into the lives of these early immigrants visit the Chinese Heritage Centre

 runs from morning to night and the narrow streets burst at the seams with herbal medicine shops, massage parlours, antiques dealers and souvenir shops selling fake silk cheongsams and Merlion magnets.
 The wet market in the basement of the Chinatown Complex

 and shops selling delicacies from every region of China.
 Feast on kaya toast, dim sum, roasted duck, spicy hotpot and some of the city’s best vegetarian fare.
 After 18:00 Smith Street becomes "Food Street"